NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Conclusion

 \section{Conclusion}

-We introduce Nodule-Aligned Multimodal Diffusion (NAMD), a framework for predicting longitudinal nodule progression that integrates a nodule-aligned latent space with an LLM-driven diffusion backbone.
-Our experiments show that NAMD generates follow-up images with diagnostic utility comparable to real follow-up LDCT scans, outperforming state-of-the-art baseline methods, competitive in terms of image quality, and allowing early disease diagnosis.
+We introduce Nodule-Aligned Multimodal Diffusion (NAMD), a generative framework for predicting longitudinal nodule progression that integrates a nodule-aligned latent space with an LLM-driven conditional diffusion backbone.
+Our experiments show that NAMD generates high-quality, clinically meaningful follow-up images with diagnostic utility comparable to real follow-ups and outperforms state-of-the-art baselines, while remaining competitive in image quality and enabling early lung cancer diagnosis.